Indecomposability of derived categories in families: Surfaces of general type

 \subsection{Ciliberto double planes}

 In \cite{MR0778862} Ciliberto considered various classes of surfaces of general type, which exhibit interesting properties in their canonical coordinate ring.
-For our purposes we are interested in \cite[Esempio~4.3]{MR0778862}, where for any integer $h\geq 1$, we obtain a family of minimal smooth projective surfaces $S_h$ of general type of geometric genus $\pg(S_h)=2h$, whose canonical base locus $\Bs|\omega_{S_h}|$ consists of an irreducible curve $F$ with vanishing self-intersection.
-We refer to \Cref{appendix:ciliberto} for a summary of Ciliberto's construction and for some properties of the surfaces $S_h$.
+For our purposes we are interested in \cite[Esempio~4.3]{MR0778862}, where for any integer $h\geq 1$, we obtain a family of minimal smooth projective surfaces $S_h$ of general type of geometric genus $\pg(S_h)=2h$, whose canonical base locus $\Bs|\omega_{S_h}|$ consists of an irreducible curve $F$ with vanishing self-intersection, and thus \cite[Theorem~1.10]{1508.00682v2} does \emph{not} apply.

+The surfaces are obtained as minimal desingularisations of double covers of $\mathbb{P}^2$ branched along certain plane curves with prescribed singularities.
+The existence of the branch curves is ensured by the next proposition, of which we include a proof for the sake of completeness.

+As it is customary, given two integers $a\geq b\geq 0$, we say that a plane curve $C\subset \mathbb{P}^2$ has a point of type $[a,b]$ at $p\in C$ if the curve has a singularity of multiplicity~$a$ at~$p$ and a singularity of multiplicity $b$ at a point infinitely near to $p$.
+In particular, the general curve having a point of type $[a,b]$ at $p$ has exactly $a$ smooth branches passing through $p$, where $b$ of them are simply tangent to the same line and the remaining $a-b$ branches have distinct tangent directions.